The Murder City Devils – In Name and Blood: #904 of best 1,000 albums ever!

 The Murder City Devils - In Name and Blood

-Which brings us to The Murder City Devils’ In Name and Blood, which on many of its tracks pits a spooky cool carnivalesque organ against very Misfits-ish dirty, fast-paced hardcore punk.
+Which brings us to The Murder City Devils’ In Name and Blood, which on many of its tracks pits a spooky-cool, carnivalesque organ against very Misfits-ish dirty, fast-paced hardcore punk.
 And then throw in a dusting of influences ranging from Alice Cooper to The Transplants for good measure.
 The result is pretty great.

 “Run to Whiskey” takes that vibe and throws in a little Graham Day & The Gaolers’ (hard drinking) flavor.